mpi-astronomy/mpia-python-template/CODE_OF_CONDUCT.md

 5. We pledge to be conscientious of the perceptions of the wider community and to respond to criticism respectfully.
 We will strive to model behaviors that encourage productive debate and disagreement, both within our community and where we are criticized.
 We will treat those outside our community with the same respect as people within our community.
 6. We pledge to help the entire community follow the code of conduct, and to not remain silent when we see violations of the code of conduct.

-**These codes of conduct apply to all community situations online and offline, including mailing lists, forums, social media, conferences, meetings, associated social events, and one-to-one interactions.**
+**This code of conduct applies to all community situations online and offline, including mailing lists, forums, social media, conferences, meetings, associated social events, and one-to-one interactions.**

-**Reporting**: Any violations of the Code of Conduct should be reported to the owners of the `mpi-astronomy` [GitHub organization](https://github.com/orgs/mpi-astronomy/people).
+**Reporting**: Any violations of the Code of Conduct should be reported to the owners of the [`mpi-astronomy` [GitHub organization](https://github.com/orgs/mpi-astronomy/people)].
 As community leaders we are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 **Enforcement**: We follow the enforcement guidelines of the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
-For MPIA employees, the matter will be referred to contacts listed in Section 7 of the [MPIA Work Agreement](https://intranet.mpia.de/4404342/03-Works-agreement-code-of-conduct.pdf) (intranet link).
+[For MPIA employees, the matter will be referred to contacts listed in Section 7 of the [MPIA Work Agreement](https://intranet.mpia.de/4404342/03-Works-agreement-code-of-conduct.pdf) (intranet link).
-For external people, the decision will be made by the owners of the github organisation in consultation with the MPIA directorate.
+For external people, the decision will be made by the owners of the github organisation in consultation with the MPIA directorate.]

 Parts of this code of conduct have been adapted from the Astropy and NumFOCUS codes of conduct: